Why does the US have hunting laws?

 Where Can Hunters Hunt?

-Hunting regulations can also determine where people can go and hunt for prey.
+Hunting regulations can also determine where people can hunt.
 This is important because it means that hunters are limited to a managed population with a clear hunting season.
-It also means they can’t go and do as they please on any wild peace of land.
+It also means they can’t go and do as they please on any wild piece of land.

 Hunting is permitted on land managed by the United States Fish and Wildlife Service.
 This includes 400 wildlife refuges, 35 wetland sites, and 20 national hatcheries.

-This means there are many options for hunting big game, shooting birds, and fishing without taking over the whole of the United States.
+This means there are many options for hunting big game, shooting birds, and fishing without taking over the entire United States.

 Managing the Use of Hunting Weapons

 Each state will have its own hunting regulations regarding the weapons you can use.
 Many relate to the type of gun used to ensure hunters don’t take anything too dangerous.
-Furthermore, it is the law that all firearms must be in their case and unloaded when in a public area.
+Furthermore, it is the law that all firearms must be in their cases and unloaded in public areas.

-It is also important that hunters look at local laws about using bows and other forms of weaponry for hunting.
+It is also important that hunters review local laws regarding the use of bows and other forms of weaponry for hunting.
 This also includes using aids such as blinds, stands, and tree stands.
 The latter is prohibited in many areas.

-Often, the rules on weapons and ammunition depend on the game hunted too.
-This is why it is important for all new hunters to check the rules in their local state and any variations when hunting out of state.
+Often, the rules on weapons and ammunition depend on the game hunted, too.
+This is why all new hunters need to check the rules in their local state and any variations when hunting out of state.

 Protecting People and Property